Geologic Map Day is Friday, Oct. 16, 2020

-Geologic Map Day 2013 is a special event designed to promote awareness of the study, uses, importance of geologic mapping for education, science, business, and a variety of public policy concerns.
+Geologic May Day will be held during Earth Science Week, October 11-17, 2020.
+Geologic Map Day is a special event designed to promote awareness of the study, uses, importance of geologic mapping for education, science, business, and a variety of public policy concerns.
 Geologic maps are important for education, science, business, and a variety of other public policy concerns.
 Geologic Map Day will focus the attention of students, teachers, and the general public on the study, uses, and significance of these tools, by engaging audiences through educational activities, print materials, online resources, and public outreach opportunities.

 Bedrock geologic maps provide information about the existing layering of bedrock and faulting, folding or deformation.
 They include information about the distribution of rock such as limestone, sandstone, coal and granite.
 Surficial material maps describe deposits that occur above bedrock.
 This includes soil, but also details up to several hundred feet of deeper unconsolidated material.